Gabriella Izzo

+Gabriella Izzo (born August 5, 2001) is an American-born pair skater who currently competes with Luc Maierhofer for Austria.
+Together, they are the 2025 Austrian national silver medalists and the 2024 Ice Challenge champions.

-Gabriella Izzo (born August 5, 2001) is an American figure skater.
-She is the 2019 CS Asian Open Trophy bronze medalist, the 2019 Egna Spring Trophy champion, and the 2021 U.S. International Figure Skating Classic bronze medalist.
+As a singles skater, she is the 2019 CS Asian Open Trophy bronze medalist, the 2019 Egna Spring Trophy champion, and the 2021 U.S. International Figure Skating Classic bronze medalist.
 She is also the 2019 U.S. junior national champion.

 Personal life

 Izzo was born August 5, 2001, in Greenbrae, California.
-After graduating from Boston Latin School in 2019, she began her studies at Harvard University in 2020.
+She graduated from Boston Latin School in 2019 before going on to attend Harvard University, graduating in 2025.